US-Russian ceasefire deal holding in southwest Syria

 A witness in Deraa said he had not seen warplanes in the sky or heard any fighting since noon.

+"We negotiated a ceasefire in parts of Syria which will save lives," Trump said in an earlier tweet on Sunday.
+"Now it is time to move forward in working constructively with Russia!"

+Russian Foreign Minister Sergei Lavrov said the truce included "securing humanitarian access and setting up contacts between the opposition in the region and a monitoring centre that is being established in Jordan's capital."

+Ahead of U.N.-based peace talks set to open on Monday, a spokesman for the opposition delegation said in Geneva the deal showed a "serious international effort to bring peace."

+"Russia has been waiting for an American strategy to crystallize vis-a-vis Syria," said Yahya al-Aridi.
+"And we believe this is quite serious in part from the United States to broker such a ceasefire, and we want it to be extended to other parts of Syria, to all of it."

-With the help of Russian air power and Iranian-backed militias, Syrian President Bashar al-Assad's government has put rebels on the back foot over the last year.
+With the help of Russian air power and Iranian-backed militias, Syrian President Bashar al-Assad's government has put rebels at a disadvantage over the past year.
 The wide array of mostly Sunni rebels include jihadist factions and other groups supported by Turkey, the United States and Gulf monarchies.

-Earlier talks between the United States and Russia about a "de-escalation zone" in southwest Syria covered Deraa province on the border with Jordan, nearby Sweida and Quneitra which borders the Israeli-occupied Golan Heights.
+Earlier talks between the United States and Russia about a "de-escalation zone" in southwest Syria covered Deraa province on the border with Jordan, nearby Sweida and Quneitra, which borders the Israeli-occupied Golan Heights.

-"We negotiated a ceasefire in parts of Syria which will save lives," Trump said on Twitter on Sunday.
-"Now it is time to move forward in working constructively with Russia!"

-The deal marks the first peace-making effort in the Syrian war by the U.S. government under Trump, appearing to give him a diplomatic achievement at his first meeting with Putin.

-Russian Foreign Minister Sergei Lavrov said the deal includes "securing humanitarian access and setting up contacts between the opposition in the region and a monitoring centre that is being established in Jordan's capital."

-The U.N.
-Deputy Special Envoy for Syria said on Saturday the deal was a "positive development" ahead of the latest round of U.N.-sponsored peace talks to begin in Geneva on Monday.

-Western-backed rebels control swathes of Deraa and Quneitra, which are home to tens of thousands of people and form a centre of the insurgency south of the Syrian capital Damascus.
+Deraa and Quneitra are home to tens of thousands of people and form a centre of the insurgency south of the Syrian capital, Damascus.
 Rebels said intense air strikes had pounded Deraa's opposition territory in recent weeks.

 The multi-sided Syrian conflict, which grew out of popular protests against Assad's rule in 2011, has killed hundreds of thousands of people and created the world's worst refugee crisis.